 Repentance means being sorry for having sinned and having brought about the death of Jesus Christ, who bore the penalty of our sins on the cross (2 Corinthians 7:10).
 The apostle Paul recognized that he had been a blasphemer, a persecutor, and a destroyer (1Timothy 1:12-13, 15).

 Despite the sins we did and would commit, God was willing for Paul and all other human beings to be saved and to come to the knowledge of the truth (1Timothy 2:4).
 He is willing to forgive if we confess our sins and change our lives according to His commandments.

 Once a person has fully repented and been baptized, the Holy Spirit renews his mind (Ephesians 4:23-24).
 The Christian becomes a NEW CREATION (2 Corinthians 5:17), who must no longer conform to the values of a world led by the devil.
 The Bible corrects us and helps us to discern our innermost feelings as they compare to God's way of life.

-Humans have twisted what the Bible teaches, polluted their own thinking and let their health fall apart.
+Humanity has twisted what the Bible teaches, polluted their own thinking and let their health fall apart.
 Mankind has utterly failed at training their children the right way they should live life.
-In general, we humans can feel resentment, envy, and even outright hatred toward others.
+In general, we can feel resentment, envy, and even outright hatred toward others.
 But why are we still special?
 What potential does our Creator see in us?
 The book of Hebrew gives us part of our answer.